zcy26/Computational-physics-or-chemistry-from-scratch/1.HF/HF-theory-intro.md

 $$J_i[\psi]f(x)=\left(\int\frac{|\psi_j(x')|^2}{|\boldsymbol{r}-\boldsymbol{r}'|}\mathrm{d}x'\right)f(x),$$ and the exchange operators
 $$K_j[\psi]f(x)=\left(\int\frac{\psi_j(x')f(x')}{|\boldsymbol{r}-\boldsymbol{r}'|} \mathrm{d}x'\right)\psi_j(x).$$ Note that $\int \mathrm{d}x=\sum_{\sigma} \int \mathrm{d}\boldsymbol{r}$ includes both spin and space coordinate.

 The HF equation(s) is actually an eigen value problem.
 But the Fock operator itself depends on the wave functions.
 Therefore, it should be solved in a iterative self-consistent manner.
+After solving the orbitals, the total energy can then be evluated:
+$$E=\angle H \rangle = \sum_i \epsilon_i - \frac{1}{2}\sum_{i,j}(J_{ij}-K_{ij}).$$

 ## 2.2.
 Interpretation of the HF equations

 Each function $\psi_j(x)$ can be interpreted as a single-electron orbit.
 Under this interpretation, the Fock equation can be interpreted as the equation of motion (the Schrodinger equation) of a single electron moving in the mean field of other electrons.
 The coulomb operator $J_i[\psi]$ is actually the mean electric field of atoms.
+Furthermore, if we assume the orbitals are unchanged with the electron on the kth orbital removed, one can show that the energy change, i.e., the ionzization energy is $-\epsilon_k$ (the Koopmans' Theorem [2]), which agian indicates the interpretation of single-electron orbital of the HF method.

 One of the most significant flaw of HF theory is that some coorelations are neglected due to the mean-field theory.
 (See the discussion on the ["electron correlation" page](https://en.wikipedia.org/wiki/Electron_correlation) and ["Hartree-Fock method" page](https://en.wikipedia.org/wiki/Hartree%E2%80%93Fock_method) on Wikipedia.)
 Mathematically speaking, the coorelation of two random variables $x_1$ and $x_2$ means their joint distribution is not a product of marginal distribution:
 $$\rho(x_1,x_2)\neq \rho(x_1)\rho(x_2).$$ The Hartree Fock method includes some, but not all correlations.